Oakley enters charity triathlon for the first time

 On Saturday 16th September at Dorney Lake, over 550 triathletes battled it out over six different races at the Impetus-PEF Private Equity Triathlon, raising vital funds to support the charity’s work in transforming the lives of disadvantaged young people in the UK.

 Oakley entered a team for the first time with three competitors in the individual sprint race and one relay team, in which each of the team members take on a discipline each.
-It was a fantastic day for the Oakley team, achieving some impressive results including 4th in the Relay and an 8th overall position and 4th female in the individual race.
+It was a fantastic day for the Oakley team, achieving some impressive results including 4th in the Relay and an 8th overall position and 4th female in the individual races.

 More information on Impetus – The Private Equity Foundation (Impetus-PEF)